 Before you get cracking, head down to your nearest Bunnings to pick your desired colour.
 We opted for a nice light grey to go with the coastal luxe look of the Make It Yours home.
 This is a particularly good choice if you're working with light-coloured nineties bricks, but feel free to choose any colour you wish – just make sure it's the right type of paint for outdoors.
 You can use a paint calculator to find out the right amount of paint to purchase.
 Once you've picked your paint, give the tin a good stir using a paint stirrer.

 Once you've done this, pour your paint into a smaller bucket, then dilute with about 10 percent water – this makes the application much easier and will give you a nice, fine spray with your spray gun.
+(Check the label on the tin – it might specify the amount of water to use.)
 Once you've added your water, mix it together again using your stirrer.
 Add more water or more paint until you're happy with the consistency – you don't want it too runny, or too thick.

 Once you're happy with the consistency of your diluted paint, pour it into your spray gun – and you're good to go!
 Make sure the nozzle on your gun is pointing in the direction you want the spray to go.
 Our bricks run side to side, so we adjusted our nozzle so it sprayed in this direction also.

 Holding your spray gun, spray your wall from one end to the other – don't start in the middle.
 You want to keep your spray gun an even distance from the wall whilst painting – being consistent with this is important for all-over coverage.
 It's a lot more comfortable to use your whole arm to spray, not just your wrist, so keep this in mind before you start.
 When painting, be mindful of overspray – you don't want to spray too close to your gutters and windows.